Drug shortages

 Drug shortages lists

-Coverage for replacement drugs
+Coverage for alternative drugs

 Shortages happen fairly regularly.
 Most drug shortages are temporary, but permanent shortages may occur when a drug is discontinued.